redwoudt/GameMap/README.md

 * use the Point struct instead of using a pair.
 Point can be futher extended if needed, like working in 3D space, but a pair is very limited
 * threads - ideally the receiver and test suite should run in their own thread context.
 Due to time limitations this was not implemented
 * implement test tool to compare serialized and deserialized maps automatically
+* error handling - currently the error handling is very basic, expections should be thrown and handled

 ###What would you change and why?
 The following changes are at the front: